“Some of the facts revealed here may shock the reader….” How To Draw Cars of Tomorrow (1952)

 That’s what’s written on the back cover of Bob Gurr’s 1952 book on car design, and it gives the book a sense of mystery and intrigue designed to captivate the potential reader – and as one of the first books on car design available to a hungry young American public in the early ’50s – that was an easy task to do.

-This is the third and final in a series of articles focusing on Bob Gurr’s 1952 book, “How To Draw Cars of Tomorrow.”
+This is the second in a series of articles focusing on Bob Gurr’s 1952 book, “How To Draw Cars of Tomorrow.”
 Click here to review all articles in this series.

 - Getting Started